colemamd/py-trutankless/README.md

 api.get_devices()
 ```

-Updates list of locations and devices.
-Returns dictionary of device objects.
+Updates dictionaries of locations and devices.
+Returns a dict of location(s) that are stored in `api._locations` and a dict of device(s) stored in `api.devices`.

 ### `refresh_device(device_id)`